roesnera/jfsjd-final-project/task-3/README.md

 ## Results

-We've now create the basic html pages of your project using Bootstrap!
+We've now create the basic html pages of your project!

 ## Example